 Libya Country Report

 Foreign companies entering Libya face severe risks to both personnel and property given the ongoing civil war.
 The current insecurity and political uncertainty have compounded other significant domestic obstacles to investment, such as non-tariff barriers, including the country's unwieldy and corrupt bureaucracy; extensive regulation; and a confusing legal system that discriminates against foreigners.

 The regrouping of Islamic State militants in central and southern Libya compounds the already high risk to foreign personnel and assets, particularly in Tripoli and Misratah.
 Energy assets are vulnerable to attack by militias and militants competing for control, particularly in the western Sirte Basin.
 Foreign workers at energy sites are vulnerable to kidnap.
 The government has no effective security apparatus capable of securing foreign and state assets, even in the major cities of Tripoli and Benghazi.

 Libya is embroiled in a civil war between militia coalitions loosely affiliated with two major competing poles of governance.
 Frequent fighting between armed groups using heavy weapons generates a high risk of collateral property damage and injury to personnel.
-Airports and seaports are military targets, and are at risk of attack from both ground and air.
+Airports and seaports are military targets, and are at risk of attack .
 There is a specific threat to foreigners from jihadist groups in urban areas, particularly in the west of the country, and in the rural south.
-Intermittent fighting between rival militias in the capital Tripoli generates high risks to assets and individuals.
+Intermittent fighting between rival militias in the capital, Tripoli, generates high risks to assets and individuals.

 Vaccinations required to enter the country